-The intent of studying this group was to determine how effective B Vitamins are in reducing signs & effects of cognitive decline.
-Controlling for initial B Vitamin & homocysteine levels, study participants received a high-dose complex of 5 mg folate, 25 mg B6, and 1 mg B12, and were evaluated for any changes to their Alzheimer’s Disease Assessment Scale (ADAS-cog) score.
+The intent of studying this group was to determine how effective B Vitamins are in reducing signs and effects of cognitive decline.
+Controlling for initial B Vitamin and homocysteine levels, study participants received a high-dose complex of 5 mg folate, 25 mg B6, and 1 mg B12, and were evaluated for any changes to their Alzheimer’s Disease Assessment Scale (ADAS-cog) score.
 While the complex was shown to reduce homocysteine levels, the researchers reported that it “had no beneficial effect on the primary cognitive measures” or ADAS-cog score.

 While this doesn’t necessarily point to B6 as the primary cause for all of these benefits, it still offers good news to the users planning on supplementing B6 in a multivitamin format.

 - For cognitive support, Mayo Clinic suggests a dosage 20 mg B6.